 What does Almond Roca taste like?

 The most scrumptious toffee and nut candy filled with slivered almonds and topped with melted chocolate and more chopped almonds.
 Totally amazing!

-Is a candy thermometer necessary to make Almond Roca?
+Is a candy thermometer necessary for this recipe?

 Yes!
 Once the candy has been made.
 Place the candies on a baking tray in the freezer for about 30 minutes to semi-freeze the candy.
 Then place the candies into freezer bags to store until needed.
 The semi-freeze prevents the candy from sticking together in the freezer.

 These candies make great gifts.
 Use gift bags or tins for presentation.
 Great gifts for teachers, school bus drivers, co-workers, hostess gifts, family, and friends.

 This post contains affiliate links for your convenience.
 As an Amazon Associate, I earn from qualifying purchases.